Indian journalist acquitted of defamation in #MeToo case

 “She spoke up, she has not been afraid of standing in court and answering all the questions — she hasn’t swayed once,” Namita Bhandare, a journalist and close friend to Ramani, told The Associated Press.

 Akbar, who has consistently denied all allegations, first served as a lawmaker for India’s then-ruling Congress party between 1989 and 1991.
 After that, he edited the Telegraph, The Asian Age and other newspapers and wrote several nonfiction books, becoming one of the most influential people in Indian news media.
-In 2014, he joined the now ruling Bharatiya Janata Party and was appointed its national spokesman.
-In 2016, he joined the Ministry of External Affairs in 2016 as its junior minister.
+In 2014, he joined the now-ruling Bharatiya Janata Party and was appointed its national spokesman.
+In 2016, he joined the Ministry of External Affairs as its junior minister.

 “This victory is important because a powerful person with all the legal resources at his disposal took the most draconian route — he filed a criminal case against her, not civil,” Supreme Court lawyer Karuna Nundy said.